thibmonsel/torchdde/docs/usage/integration-de.md

 Regarless, the only entry point to integrate ODEs/DDEs is the `integrate` function.

-What essentially differentiates a DDE with an ODE are :
+What essentially differentiates DDEs with ODEs are :

 - the vector field definition.
 - the `delays` argument specification.